Updated 31 May 2026 · Living document

 • 2023 BS 1363-1:2023 published

 Latest edition of the UK 13A plug, socket and adaptor standard.
-Does not cover backfeeding via a 13A socket.
+Continues to govern sockets for general use.

 • May 2024 Germany passes Solarpaket I

 Germany lifts plug-in solar feed-in limit to 800W and authorises Schuko-plug connection.
-Often confused in UK press with the UK position.
-The UK has not adopted the same rules.
+The UK reaches the same destination via a different chain in 2026.

 • 2025 BSI announces work on plug-in solar product standard